mazixs/dnsperftest-ru/docs/README.md

   - 🟡 **Yellow**: 50ms - 150ms (Medium)
   - 🔴 **Red**: > 150ms (Slow)
 - **IPv6 Support**: Automatically detects and tests IPv6 if available.
-- **Best 2 DNS**: Automatically suggests the top 2 fastest DNS servers for your connection at the end of the test.
+- **Top Recommendation**: Automatically suggests the top 2 fastest DNS servers for your connection at the end of the test.
 - **Stability Test**: 10 sequential runs to calculate average latency and filter out unstable servers (drops).
 - **Extensive Provider List**: Includes Global, Russian, Finnish, German, and French DNS providers.